psevestre/openid-fapi/Financial_API_WD_001.md

 any occurence of them shall be interpreted as key words and are not to be interpreted with their natural language meanings.

-#**Financial Services – Financial API - Part 1: Read Only API Security Profile **
+#**Financial Services – Financial API - Part 1: Read-Only API Security Profile **

 [TOC]

 ## 1. Scope

-This document specifies the method for the application
+This document specifies the method for an application to:

-* to obtain the OAuth tokens in an appropriately secure manner for the read only access to the financial data;
+* Obtain OAuth tokens in a secure manner for read-only access to financial data;
-* to utilize OpenID Connect to identify the customer; and
+* Use OpenID Connect (OIDC) to identify the customer (user); and
-* to use the tokens to read out the financial data from the REST endpoints.
+* Use tokens to read financial data from REST endpoints.

 ## 2. Normative references
-The following referenced documents are indispensable for the application of this document.
-For dated references, only the edition cited applied.
+The following referenced documents are strongly recommended to be used in conjunction with this document.
+For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 [RFC7230] -  Hypertext Transfer Protocol -- HTTP/1.1
 [RFC7230]: https://tools.ietf.org/html/rfc7230